YanirLA/google-drive-monitor/README.md

 # Known Issues
-* *A schedule execution will still require once in a while to reauth your account manually every time the access token is not valid anymore.
+* A schedule execution will still require once in a while to reauth your account manually every time the access token is not valid anymore
 * for any unknown exception try to delete the ```token.json``` and run again
 * After a file is being changed to private, its considered as a new file for the next run because the modification time is greater then last check time.
-But nothing will happen in the next run because its already private.
+But nothing will happen in the next run because its already private
+* There is a ```changes.list``` api but I thought that for our purpose it's better to implement by time diffs because it's more simple for the specific mission

 # Attack surfaces general ideas
-ideas the not tested or checked, just general ideas.
+ideas the not tested or checked, just general ideas
 * drives.hide - lets you hide a drive from the default view, maybe we can copy private files to this drive with different permissions for the files while stay unnoticible
 *  file revisions - maybe there is a way to hide malicious content in a file revision
 *  replies / comments - maybe there is an XSS exploit in the content field (it uses html to show the content)